eevleevs/toptal-payments-csv/README.md

-Parses Toptal payments CSV data and copies a formatted table to the clipboard.
+Parses Toptal payments CSV data downloaded from https://talent.toptal.com/portal/payments and copies a formatted table to the clipboard for pasting into Excel.